Migrations¶

 └── urls.py

-There is where your models for the accounts
+, where models for the accounts

 from datetime import datetime